 CLEP Your Way to a College Degree

 Did you know that it is possible to earn college credits without taking a specific course?
 The College-Level Examination Program or CLEP can help you receive college credit for what you already know, saving you the cost of a college course.
 CLEP is managed by the College Board, the same organization that has brought to you the SAT — the most widely used college admission test.
 Its CLEP program also involves testing, providing a way for you to possibly finish college faster and for less money.
+This is becoming more and more popular with careers in education.
+Whether you are looking to get your MS in SPEC ED within a year or two of finishing high school or a BA in secondary education, you will now be able to enter your dream job at a younger age.

 Read on for some tips on how to apply CLEP: